tsproisl/SoMeWeTa/README.rst

 talk pages, tweets, blog comments, social networks, SMS and WhatsApp dialogues.

-In addition, we also provide models trained on German and English newspaper texts.
-For both languages, SoMeWeTa achieves highly competitive results close to the current state of the art.
+In addition, we also provide models trained on German, English and French newspaper texts.
+For all three languages, SoMeWeTa achieves highly competitive results close to the current state of the art.

 More detailed documentation is available `here
 <https://github.com/tsproisl/SoMeWeTa>`_.